Denhac/denhac-official-docs/sigs/sig-cnc-charter.md

 General responsibilities for these Roles (this is not an exhaustive list):

 * The Main SIG Lead will be generally responsible for SIG project management and/or delegation of these responsibilities, as well as the general governance of the group's actions at large.
-* Laser SIG Co-Leads will assist the Main SIG Lead as directed, and are responsible for the appointments of properly qualified Maintainers and Trainers, as well as providing any extended training required for both.
+* SIG Co-Leads will assist the Main SIG Lead as directed, and are responsible for the appointments of properly qualified Maintainers and Trainers, as well as providing any extended training required for both.
 * Maintainers will support the Co-Leads in matters regarding the upkeep and management of machines.
 * Trainers will be responsible for authorizing members to use the machines safely and providing assistance with machine usage when appropriate.
 * There is not a fixed number of Maintainer and Trainer positions available; they are filled based on demonstrated skill, merit, enthusiasm, and member demand for the machines.